SJMA Volunteer Opportunities

 Christmas Trees for Conservation Lot

-Give the gift of your time to your public lands each holiday season.
-Volunteers help cut local white fir trees, set up the lot or sell trees to folks in our community.
+Give the gift of time to your public lands each holiday season.
+Improve forest help, support stewardship and conservation education programs by volunteering to help cut and gather local white fir trees, set up the tree lot or sell trees to folks in our community.
 The Christmas Tree sale is a terrific opportunity for service groups, social organizations and individuals to support their local public lands.

 Volunteering for a 3 hour shift at the sale is a wonderful way to spend time during the special season.
 You’ll see people you know from around the area and help them purchase the perfect tree for their holiday.